KevzCz/Mob-Journal/README.md

 Mob Journal will fall back to:

-1. `assets/journal/mobs_desc/<namespace>/default.json`
+1. `assets/journal/mobs_desc/<mod_namespace>/default.json`
+   - Shared fallback for that mod
 2. `assets/journal/mobs_desc/journal/default.json`
-3. Hardcoded basic stats if nothing is found.
+   - Shared fallback for everything
+3. A hardcoded basic description and stat block

 ---

 ## 🧪 Testing Tips

-- Press `F3 + T` to reload your resource pack and see changes immediately.
+- Press F3 + T to reload your resource pack and instantly refresh descriptions.
-- Descriptions are read from the client resources (meaning you can bundle them with resource packs).
+- Descriptions are stored client-side and can be bundled with a resource pack.
-- All Markdown and placeholders work in any fallback/default.json too!

 ---

-📦 Great for modpacks.
+📦 Great for modpacks
-📖 Easy for storytellers.
+📖 Easy for storytellers
-💾 Lightweight and customizable.
+💾 Lightweight and customizable

-Happy journaling!